wkolowski/Type-Theory-Wishlist/README.md

 ### Bidirectional typechecking

 Bidirectional typechecking is a way of presenting the typing rules that is more algorithmic and thus better suited for implementation.
 It is also said to increase the quality of error messages.
 But most importantly, putting rules into the bidirectional format makes them less fishy.

-### Typed holes

-Holes are a way of leaving a part of a term unfilled as a kind of local "axiom".
-They can be later revisited with the help of the language's type inference, filled automatically or serve as names for goals in the proving mode.
-More ambitious works try to use holes for accomodating ill-typed, ill-formed and incomplete (yet unwritten) programs into the semantics.

 ### Explicit substitutions